UmSenhorQualquer/d-track/docs/source/index.rst

 D-Track
 =====================================

 D-Track is a suite of software used to track an object in 3D based on the 3D schematics of a scene.
-These set of software was used to calculate and analyse the 3D position of a dolphin on a pool in `Zoomarine @ Portugal <https://www.zoomarine.pt/pt/>`_.
+These set of software was used to calculate and analyse the 3D position of a dolphin in a pool in `Zoomarine @ Portugal <https://www.zoomarine.pt/pt/>`_.

 **D-Track applications**

 =================================   ==========================================================================================
-d-track-singlecam                   Extracts 2d information, used for the tracking, from a recording captured by a single camera. d-track-smoothpath                  Render the resulting 3d path into a 3d scene. d-track-render                      Render the resulting 3d path in a 3d scene.
+d-track-singlecam                   Extracts 2d information, used for the tracking, from a recording captured by a single camera. d-track-smoothpath                  Combine the 2 cameras 2d information to find the 3d path. d-track-render                      Render the resulting 3d path into a 3d scene.
 =================================   ==========================================================================================

 **Other software used in the project**